 MographToNulls for C4D R20 – Free Download Python Script Tag

 Practically everyone who has ever worked with Cinema 4D knows the power of MoGraph.
-A super handy tool set with which you can create cool motion graphics in no time.
-The integration of effectors (and fields) help you to control all kinds of settings such as PSR, color and weighting.
-And what about blending clones ...
-With "MoData" - either the data node, or through scripting - you have access to your individual clones, eccept for ...
+A super handy toolset with which you can create cool motion graphics in no time.
+The integration of effectors (and fields) help you to control all kinds of settings such as PSR, color, and weighting.
+And what about blending clones...
+With "MoData" - either the data node or through scripting - you have access to your individual clones, except for...

 What if your individual clones themselves contain a hierarchy, how do you get access to the elements within that hierarchy?
-The short answer: not, but there is a handy solution.
+The short answer: you can't, but there is a handy solution.

 MographToNulls for C4D R20 (& R19)

 Years ago, Peranders published the "MographToNulls" in Coffee script.
 I have often used it in the past.
 But, since release 20 of C4D, the Coffee module has been written off, and we no longer have access to it.

 It was about a year ago that it was announced that R20 no longer supported coffee.
 Since then, I have been learning Python in between jobs and in my free time.
 Fortunately, I had tested and done enough that I was able to convert the Coffee script to a (more convenient :) Python version.

 The advantage of a scripting tag instead of a plugin is that it can be used in the same way in both R20 and R19.
 A plugin would require two different versions since the plugin structure in R20 has also been changed.